-Buying a boat can be an emotionally-charged purchase.
-After all, when you’re walking through the boat show and getting excited by all the latest models of new bass boats available, it can be hard to remain rational about the features, styling, and prices involved with your purchase.
+Understanding the advantages of certain bass boat models and what makes a specific boat better for bass fishing than another type of boat – from small things like the best paint color choices (there are a lot of superstitions here) to the largest livewells – is a key part of the buying process for any serious bass angler.
+Many bass fisherman and women are loyal to a specific bass boat brand or model so if you’re new to the sport it is wise to research the manufacturers and decide which company is building the models best suited for your application.
+When you’re walking through a boat show and getting excited by all the latest, high-tech models of new bass boats available, it can be hard to remain rational about the features, styling, and prices involved with your purchase.
 By taking your time and using this guide to prepare, you’ll have a good head on your shoulders in terms of purchasing and owning your next bass boat, including what you should look for in your future purchase.
-Then, when the excitement of that new high-tech model hits you, you’ll be able to take a deep breath and really think about whether it’s what you need.
-First, let’s start with the basics.

 What Are Bass Boats?

-Bass boats are designed specifically for bass fishing, with sleek, low-profiles that offer less water disturbance for better fishing.
+First, let’s start with the basics.
+Bass boats are designed specifically for bass fishing, with sleek, low profiles that offer less water disturbance for better fishing.
 These boats are typically able to carry two to three passengers or anglers, but some larger models may hold four or five people.
 Bass boats range in length from 16 to 26 feet, with a variety of options in between.

 For all the advantages of these boats, some people are turned away by the lack of passenger capacity, the lack of crossover options for other fishing excursions, and the rather high cost associated with them, when compared to other types of boats.
 However, for the true bass enthusiast, these boats are worth every penny.